elfketchup/EKVN/EKVN test/README.txt

 (This assumes that you've downloaded the "EKVN test" project that has all the code and resource files that you'll need to get started, AND that you've installed the cocos2d-iphone project templates for Xcode)

-1. Open up Xcode (I'm using version 5.0)
+1. Open up Xcode (I'm using version 5.0.2 )

-2. Choose the "cocos2d iOS" template (under "iOS > cocos2d v2.x")
+2. Choose the "cocos2d iOS" template (under "iOS > cocos2d v3.x")

 3. Name your project

-4. Once the project is open, go to "Project settings > Build Settings" and then search for "Automated Reference Counting" (a.k.a.
-"ARC") and set it to "YES" to Enable it.
-(The Project Settings can be accessed by going to the list of files on the left-most area of Xcode, and clicking on the item at the very top)

-5. Go to Project Settings > Build Phases > Compile Sources

-6. Select all the files. (to do this, just click on one file and hold Command+A)

-7. Hit Enter and then type: -fno-objc-arc

-8. (Optional, but recommended!)
-Go to the "Info.plist" file, and then add:

-        View controller-based status bar appearance

-   and set it to NO. This hides the status bar in iOS 7 (at least while the app is open).

-9. Copy over the files/folders you need (this would be the "EKVN Classes" folder, the "UI Files" folder, and any other things you might want to use or overwrite).
+4. Copy over the files/folders you need (for simplicity's sake, this would normally be the "EKVN Classes" and the "EKVN Resources" folder).
+Any files you don't need can be removed later.

-(Note: I would advise copying over ALL the folders (except maybe "libs" and "Resources") to the
-       new project, just to make sure you have ALL the files you could possibly need to get the project up and running.
-Later, you can delete the files that you KNOW you don't need.)

-10. Drag the folders from Finder into the project files list in Xcode.
+5. Drag the folders from Finder into the project files list in Xcode.
 (I would leave the "Copy items into destination group's folder" option checked)

-11. Open AppDelegate.m and replace the line:
+6. Open AppDelegate.m and replace the lines:

+        #import "IntroScene.h"
-        #import "IntroLayer.h"
+        #import "HelloWorldScene.h"

     with:

-        #import "VNTestLayer.h"
+        #import "VNTestScene.h"

-12. Scroll down to (or search for) the line that says
+7. Scroll down to (or search for) the line that says

-        [director runWithScene: [IntroLayer scene]];
+        return [IntroScene scene];

     and replace it with:

-        [director runWithScene: [VNTestLayer scene]];
+        return [VNTestScene scene];

-13. (Optional) Remove (or comment-out) the line that says:
+8. (Optional) Change the line that says:

-        [director_ setDisplayStats:YES];
+        CCSetupShowDebugStats: @(YES),

+    to:

+        CCSetupShowDebugStats: @(NO),

     Unless, of course, you want to see how many frames-per-second the app is running at.

-14. (Optional) Delete the following files:
+9. (Optional) Delete the following files from within Xcode:

-        HelloWorldLayer.h
-        HelloWorldLayer.m
-        IntroLayer.h
-        IntroLayer.m
+        HelloWorldScene.h
+        HelloWorldScene.m
+        IntroScene.h
+        IntroScene.m
+        NewtonConstants.h
+        NewtonScene.h
+        NewtonScene.m
+        NewtonSphere.h
+        NewtonSphere.m
+        LightBulb.h
+        LightBulb.m
+        Rope.h
+        Rope.m

+        fire.plist
+        fire.png
+        newton-ipadhd.plist
+        newton-ipadhd.png
+        newton-ipad.plist
+        newton-ipad.png
+        newton.plist
+        newton.png

-15. (Optional) If you want to get rid of all the warnings that can pop up when you try to build/run the app, you can go to "Project Settings > Build Phases > Compile Sources" and then select the following files:
+10. (Optional) If you want to get rid of all the warnings that can pop up when you try to build/run the app, you can go to "Project Settings > Build Phases > Compile Sources" and then select the following

-        CCLayer.m
-        CDAudioManager.m

-        VNLayer.m
+files:

+        VNScene.m

-Then, for the first two, hit Enter and type: -w -fno-objc-arc For VNLayer.m, hit Enter and type: -w
+Select VNScene.m, hit Enter and type: -w

 This will disable warnings for these files, which is very convenient (if potentially dangerous, since it means that you won't be able to see if there are any obvious bugs or inconsistencies